At Highland, we believe that user testing doesn’t have to be wildly expensive or time-consuming.

 Ask Good Questions to Listen Well

-Prompt, prompt, prompt for more thoughts: Tell me more… How so… What do you mean?
+Prompt, prompt, prompt for more thoughts with follow up questions: Tell me more… How so… What do you mean?

 Don’t let them leave it at “that’s nice / I like that” — prompt them to be specific.